And it's back! After a short break this blog of writing bits shall resume with a poem, just as it started.

 than your son.
 NEENER!”

-Red headed Elizabeth 1 and
+Red headed Elizabeth 1 and her brother-

 I’d have to google his name.